Teaching Jobs at University of South Carolina with Visa Sponsorship

 Which visa types does University of South Carolina commonly use for Teaching roles?

 USC sponsors several visa categories for Teaching positions depending on the candidate's background and role type.
 H-1B is the most common pathway for long-term faculty and instructional staff.
-J-1 is frequently used for visiting scholars, postdoctoral researchers, and short-term teaching appointments.
-F-1 OPT and CPT apply to current international students working in Teaching-adjacent capacities, and TN is available to qualifying Canadian and Mexican nationals in eligible academic roles.
+J-1 visa is frequently used for visiting scholars, postdoctoral researchers, and short-term teaching appointments.
+F-1 OPT and CPT apply to current international students working in Teaching-adjacent capacities, and TN visa is available to qualifying Canadian and Mexican nationals in eligible academic roles.

 What qualifications does University of South Carolina expect for Teaching positions?